 M.Cl.Sc., SLP(C), Reg.
 CASLPO

-Outside of work, Sarah enjoys spending time with her husband and 3 children, tending to their vegetable gardens, and playing piano.
-They all delight in going for bike rides, swimming and playing games.
-Personally, Sarah loves playing hockey, ultimate frisbee and volunteering in the school’s snack program.
+Outside of work, Sarah enjoys spending time with her husband and 3 children, tending to their vegetable gardens, and playing the piano.
+They all delight in going for bike rides, swimming, and playing games.
+Personally, Sarah loves playing hockey, ultimate frisbee, and volunteering in the school’s snack program.

 M.Cl.Sc., SLP(C), Reg.
 CASLPO

-Before joining the team at Anderson Speech Consultants, she worked as a speech-language pathologist in a preschool speech and language initiative.
+Before joining the team at Anderson Therapy Services (ATS), she worked as a speech-language pathologist in a preschool speech and language initiative.
 This allows her to have an understanding of publically funded speech-language services, as well as provides her with extensive experience collaborating with other professionals.

 In 2014, Dana travelled to Kenya as a volunteer to provide speech-language support and education to students and staff in the school for children with special needs.
 Travel is an area of passion for her!
 When she is not travelling, Dana also enjoys yoga and gardening.